amaan784/pramana-care-ai/README.md

 2. **"Which districts in Bihar have zero functional oncology coverage within 50 km?"**
    → Genie aggregation × `geo_radius` × Aspirational-Districts overlay. *Social Impact.*
 3. **"Show me every facility whose listed coordinates fall outside its claimed state."**
-   → R3 at scale; counts cross-tabulated with NITI Aspirational Districts. *IDP, Social Impact.*
+   → R3 at scale; **51 cross-state mismatches** confirmed in the lakehouse, cross-tabulated with NITI Aspirational Districts (note: 0 rows outside the India bounding box — every facility's lat/lon is *somewhere* in India, just not always its claimed state). *IDP, Social Impact.*
 4. **"How many entries have the `farmacy` typo and what's the impact on pharmacy supply analytics?"**
-   → R5 + per-state recompute showing the 10× undercount. *IDP.*
+   → R5 + per-state recompute showing the 10× undercount (166 / 184 = 90.2%). *IDP.*
-5. **"Audit the dataset for fabricated certifications."**
+5. **"Audit the dataset for fabricated certifications like W.HO award or ISO 9001:2025+."**
-   → R6 + `ai_classify` validation. *Discovery/Verification.*
+   → R6 fires **0 times** on this snapshot.
+The agent returns *"No fabricated awards detected in this snapshot of 10,000 facilities.
+Confidence: high."* — this demonstrates **honest refusal rather than fabrication**, which is the entire point of a Truth-Check Engine.
+The rule is armed for future ingest cycles. *Discovery/Verification.*

 Eval headline: `notebooks/10_eval.py` runs the same 25 questions through (a) bare Llama 3.3 70B with no tools and (b) the full Pramana agent, and